 Did governmental aid strengthen coworking spaces to such an extent that they were better off than those that did not receive aid?

 No. The aid was mainly given to coworking spaces that actually needed it.
 Overall, however, their chances of survival look worse.
-If income and expenses remained the same, almost 60% would have to close in less than a year.
+If income and expenses remained the same, almost 60% reported they would have to close in less than a year.

 For the spaces that did not receive or apply for government aid, only one in three would have to close within a year.
-That is, provided there were no restrictions prohibiting work outside your home.
+That is, provided there were no restrictions prohibiting work outside the home.

 The scenario in this article corresponds to the situation that prevailed in large parts of Europe between the 12th and 24th November 2020.
 Despite major differences, coworking spaces were mainly not affected by official closures.
 In theory, members could continue working in them, subject to compliance with distancing and hygiene rules.
 There was rarely a requirement to wear a mask while working at a desk.